adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

-What would happen if you were given Challenge 6 but did not have an existing DNS Server inside of Azure?
+What would happen if you were given Challenge 6 but did not have an existing DNS Server inside of Azure (I.e. *az-dms-vm* VM did not exist)?
 How would you proxy DNS requests to the 168 address?
 In this challenge we will introduce two solutions to this problem.
 This is for customers that do not have existing IaaS DNS servers inside of Azure to perform this DNS request proxy function.

 ### :point_right: Hint